Stig Asmussen: Biography

 Asmussen graduated from The Art Institute of Pittsburgh in 1998, with an Associate of Specialized Technology in Computer Animation Media.
 He is the son of Jes Asmussen, University Distinguished Professor and Executive Director of the Fraunhofer Center for Coatings and Laser Applications at Michigan State University.

 Throughout the God of War series, he worked as a lead environment artist, art director, and was game director of God of War III after Cory Barlog's departure.
 In 2011, Stig Asmussen won the BAFTA Best Artistic Achievement Award for his work on God of War III.
 In an interview in April 2012, according to David Jaffe (creator of God of War), Asmussen was "doing cool stuff" at Santa Monica, and did not work on God of War: Ascension.

 In 2014, Asmussen left Santa Monica Studio.
 He has since joined Respawn Entertainment as a game director.
 On May 4, 2016 – Star Wars Day – Asmussen announced Respawn Entertainment was making a third-person Star Wars game.
 This was announced as Star Wars Jedi: Fallen Order.
 In 2022, Stig Asmussen announced a sequel to Star Wars Jedi: Fallen Order, Star Wars Jedi: Survivor.
 Asmussen left EA on September 13, 2023, five months after Star Wars Jedi: Survivor released.

 In 2024, Asmussen announced the founding of a new independent AAA video game studio, named Giant Skull.
 In addition to Asmussen, Giant Skull consists of lead producer Lauren McLemore, art director Patrick Murphy, CTO Jon Carr, design director Jeff Magers, animation director Brian Campbell, and COO/CFO Anthony Scott, alongside undisclosed talent from Rockstar Games.
-Asmussen revealed that the studio is currently developing a new AAA single-player game built on Unreal Engine 5.
-In 2025, the project was revealed to be a licensed Dungeons & Dragons game.
+Asmussen revealed that the studio was developing a new AAA single-player game built on Unreal Engine 5, which was revealed in 2025 to be a licensed Dungeons & Dragons game, however Hasbro cancelled the project by May 2026.